-Institute of Molecular Biology and Genetics (IMBG) of National Academy of Sciences of Ukraine (NASU) was founded in 1973 by prominent Ukrainian scientists – Academicians of NASU B.E.Paton, S.M.Gershenson, G.Kh.Matsuka, and V.P.Zosymovych, P.K.Shkvarnikov.
-Since 2003 the Institute is headed by Honoured Worker of Science and Technology of Ukraine, Academician of NASU, Professor Ganna Elskaya.
+Institute of Molecular Biology and Genetics (IMBG) of National Academy of Sciences of Ukraine (NASU) was founded in 1973 by prominent Ukrainian scientists – Academicians of NASU B.E.Paton, S.M.Gershenson, V.P.Zosymovych, P.K.Shkvarnikov and G.Kh.Matsuka (was the first Director, 1973-2003).
+Ganna Elskaya, Professor, Academician of NASU, Honoured Worker of Science and Technology of Ukraine was the second Director (2003-2019).
+Since 2019 the Institute is headed by Honoured Worker of Science and Technology of Ukraine, Academician of NASU, Professor Mykhailo Tukalo.

 It is one of the leading institutions in life science research in Ukraine of high level research potential and excellent results of investigations, especially in molecular biomedicine area.
-Presently its staff is comprised of 300 employees, 28 Doctors of Sciences (Dr.Sc) and 106 Doctors of Philosophy (PhD), 1 Members of NASU and 7 Corresponding Members of NASU.
-20 PhD students work at the Institute.
+Currently, IMBG staff includes 318 employees, among them there are 238 researchers (31 DSci, 131 PhD), who work in 14 research departments and 7 laboratories.

 The IMBG research activity is concentrated on the modern trends of molecular biology and genetics.
 The main scientific interests of our scientists are: structural and functional genomics; proteomics and protein engineering; molecular and cellular biotechnology; bioinformatics, computational modeling and design.